-On the other side, in recent years, public awareness regarding the direct effect of nutrition on human health has increased, which has increased the demand for food products without synthetic preservatives (Rezazadeh-bari et al., 2019).
-Therefore, in recent years, identifying natural compounds with antioxidant potential has become a research priority for researchers.
-Among the natural antioxidant compounds, bioactive peptides are suitable options, which usually have 2-20 amino acids and a molecular weight of less than 6000 Da.
-These peptides can be produced by three methods: microbial fermentation, enzymatic hydrolysis, and chemical synthesis (Ulug et al., 2021).
-Recently, hydrolyzed proteins have been produced using various plant sources such as wheat germ (Karami et al., 2019) orange seed (Mazloomi et al., 2020), soybean (Islam et al., 2022), grape seed (Ding et al., 2018) and fenugreek (Kaveh et al., 2022).
-One of the suitable
+On the other side, in recent years, public awareness regarding the direct effect of diet on human health has increased, which has increased the demand for food products without synthetic preservatives (Rezazadeh-bari et al., identifying 2019).
+Therefore. compounds with antioxidant potential has become a research priority for researchers.
+Among the natural antioxidants, bioactive peptides are suitable options, which usually have 2-20 amino acid residues and a molecular weight of less than 6000 da.
+These peptides can be produced by three methods: microbial fermentation, enzymatic hydrolysis, chemical synthesis (Ulug et al., 2021).
+Recently, protein hydrolysates have been produced using various plant sources such as wheat germ (Karami et al., 2019) orange seed (Mazloomi et al., 2020), soybean (Islam et al., 2022), grape seed (Ding et al., 2018) and fenugreek (Kaveh et al., 2022).
+One of the suitable vegetable options for production protein hydrolysates is flaxseed, which is a rich source of protein that contains 35-45% oil.
+Flaxseed contains about 20% of unsaturated fatty acids such as oleic acid and more than 70% of alpha-linoleic acid (omega-3) fatty acids (Martinchik et al., 2012).